JanardhanJayanthxhd/JanardhanJayanthxhd/README.md

 * 🌍  I'm based in Chennai, TN, IN
 * ✉️  You can contact me at [janardhan555jayanth@outlook.com](mailto:janardhan555jayanth@outlook.com)
-* 🧠  I'm learning DSA
+* 🧠  I'm learning DSA and building projects
-* 🤝  I'm open to collaborating on projects
+* 🤝  I'm always open to collaborating on projects
 * ⚡  aggregation of marginal gains

 ### Skills